|Average Seed / oz||Seed / 100′ Row||Average Yield / 100′ Row||Days to Harvest|

 Notes From Nathaniel Bradford:

-Bradford Watermelons prefer a sandy loam soil that is high in organic content and drains freely.
+Bradford Watermelons are a LATE SUMMER WATERMELON and prefer a sandy loam soil that is high in organic content and drains freely.
 Choose a location that best fits that soil condition in all day sun.Cultivate the soil for the watermelon patch allowing approximately 40 square feet of growing space per plant.
 I prefer to lay out my patch in rows of hills spaced 8 feet apart on center from hill to hill and spacing between rows 10 feet apart on center.
 Each planting hill supports 2 plants.

 To create your hills, dig a shallow hole about 6 to 8 inches in depth by about 18 inches across and fill the hole with well composted stable manure.
 Create mounds or hills over the manure using excavated soil from the hole about 8-10 inches high by 3 feet wide and flat on top.